Konya-Karaman Plain: History

 The Konya-Karaman Plain did not possess resources which prehistoric and early historic human communities there required, such as timber, metal, chipped stone, and ground stone, which pushed its inhabitants to develop procurement networks in as early as the 9th millennium BC, with these networks continuing to exist in the Bronze and Iron Ages.

 The Konya-Karaman Plain was also one of the driest regions Anatolia during the Holocene, especially during the later Holocene corresponding to the 2nd and 1st millennia BC, which would have forced the local populations to develop sophisticated water management practices.

 The earliest appearance of irrigation there possibly dates to the 3rd millennium BC, which in turn led to the spread of settlement throughout the steppe region of the plain when human settlements had previously been restricted to the alluvium of the rivers.

 Hittite Empire

 The Çarşamba river which dominates the plain was referred to as the Ḫūlaya River at the time of the Hittite Empire, while the surrounding lands were called the Ḫūlaya River Land.

 Archaeology

 The plain is of considerable archaeological interest, including an important neolithic archaeological site of Çatalhöyük is located within the plain.

-Oriental Institute archaeologists unearthed a lost ancient kingdom dating to 1400 BC to 600 BC near the Türkmen-Karahöyük site in 2020, which might be connected to Tarḫuntašša and its king Hartapu.
+Oriental Institute archaeologists unearthed a lost ancient kingdom dating to 1400 BC to 600 BC near the Türkmen-Karahöyük site in 2020, which might be connected to Tarḫuntašša and its king Ḫartapus.
 A document written in Luwian hieroglyphs that describes Hartapu's victory over Phrygia was discovered in 2019 by researchers from the University of Chicago and the Konya Regional Archaeological Survey Project.

+Also, a large archaeological mound of Konya-Karahöyük, dating back to the Late Chalcolithic era (ca. 3000 BC), is located in the southwestern suburbs of Konya city.
+It also flourished in the Hittite period during the Middle Bronze Age.